imixs/imixs-saga/README.md

 	docker-compose up

-Note: this command will start a postgreSQL server and the Imixs-Microserivce.
+Note: this command will start two container, a postgreSQL server and a Wildfly Server.

 For further details see the [imixs/wildfly docker image](https://hub.docker.com/r/imixs/wildfly/).

 ## 3. Development

-During development the imixs/imixs-archive docker container can be used with mounting an external deployments/ folder:
+During development the docker container can be used with mounting an external deployments/ folder:

-	docker run --name="imixs-archive" -d -p 8080:8080 -p 9990:9990 \
+	docker run --name="imixs-microservice" -d -p 8080:8080 -p 9990:9990 \
          -e WILDFLY_PASS="admin_password" \
          -v ~/git/imixs-microservice/deployments:/opt/wildfly/standalone/deployments/:rw \
          imixs/imixs-microservice